Ketherthe1st/docs/content/site-policy/github-terms/github-terms-of-service.md

 ### 5. Additional Terms
 In some situations, third parties' terms may apply to your use of GitHub.
 For example, you may be a member of an organization on GitHub with its own terms or license agreements; you may download an application that integrates with GitHub; or you may use GitHub to authenticate to another service.
 Please be aware that while these Terms are our full agreement with you, other parties' terms govern their relationships with you.

-If you are a government User or otherwise accessing or using any GitHub Service in a government capacity, this [Government Amendment to GitHub Terms of Service](/articles/amendment-to-github-terms-of-service-applicable-to-u-s-federal-government-users/) applies to you, and you agree to its provisions.
+If you are a government User or otherwise accessing or using any GitHub Service in a government capacity, this [Government Amendment to GitHub Terms of Service](/articles/amendment-to-github-terms-of-service-applicable-to-u-s-federal-government-users/) applies to you, and you agree to its provis
 If you have signed up for GitHub Enterprise Cloud, the [Enterprise Cloud Addendum](/articles/github-enterprise-cloud-addendum/) applies to you, and you agree to its provisions.

 ## C. Acceptable Use